Jordan 1 vs Air Force 1

 As mentioned above, the Air Force 1 and Jordan 1 were originally designed as basketball shoes.

-As a result, the first silhouettes are both high-tops for added ankle support; however, while the Jordan 1 stuck to the Chicago Bulls colours, the Air Force 1 utilised a more simple white and grey design which continues to be a theme to this day.
+As a result, the first silhouettes are both high-tops for added ankle support; however, while the Jordan 1 stuck to the Chicago Bulls colors, the Air Force 1 utilized a more simple white and grey design which continues to be a theme to this day.

 Since then, there have been some incredible low-top releases for both shoes.
-The "Bred Toe 2.0" colourway, in particular, we feel is one of the best Jordan 1 Lows available.
+The "Shadow" colorway, in particular, we feel is one of the best Jordan 1 Lows available.
 However, the Air Force 1 has made the low-top style its more prominent silhouette, making it more commonly used for everyday wear.

 Credit: Nike